 - Barley Malt

-Even though a food product doesn’t include the allergen itself, it may contain ingredients grown/developed within other food/animal products (similar to how flu vaccinations are developed in eggs) which may lead to traces of hidden food proteins in an assumingly safe food product.
+Even though a food product doesn't include the allergen itself, it may contain ingredients grown/developed within other food/animal products (similar to how flu vaccinations are developed in eggs) which may lead to traces of hidden food proteins in an assumingly safe food product.
+If your child is having a reaction, it's always good to ask the important questions like we did when we asked what is Amylase.